Homepage Crafts Unlimited (UK)

 My doll used to say "Mama" but this no longer works, can it be repaired?

-The "mama" is a cylindrical unit inside the back of the doll.
+The "mama" is a cylindrical unit (example) inside the back of the doll which usually cannot be repaired.
 As long as the old one can be removed then a new one can be fitted.
-Most dolls have an access panel on their back which allows easy removal/replacement of the mama, however, some dolls have mamas fitted during manufacture before the two halves of the body are welded together (example).
-Unless you are lucky and the mama can be withdrawn through the leg socket then I am afraid that this type cannot be replaced.
-See prices for repair costs.
+Most dolls have an access panel on their back which allows easy removal/replacement of the mama, however, some dolls have mamas fitted during manufacture before the two halves of the body are welded together.
+Unless you are lucky and the mama can be withdrawn through the leg socket then I am afraid that this type cannot be replaced without splitting the whole doll - something that carries risks.

 Top

 I have a doll that has a pull cord that you pull out of the back and she speaks.
-This does not work, can you help?
+This does not work.

 It may be possible to repair.
-It is impossible to get spare parts (apart from some spare drive belts which I have imported from America) and so it all depends on what has broken.
+It is impossible to get spare parts (apart from some spare drive belts available from America) and so it all depends on what has broken.
 It usually is the drive belt but it can also be the main spring or the record itself can be worn beyond use.
 It also depends whether the unit can be removed from the doll.
 Older dolls had their bodies screwed together so the voice box could be removed.
 However, some more recent dolls are welded together with the voice box inside.
-The only access here is to split the seam surrounding the doll and I am resistant to do this when repair of the voice box is not certain.
+The only access here is to split the seam surrounding the doll and this may be unwise when repair of the voice box is not certain.

 I have seen some dolls that have had a voice box inside a soft vinyl head.
-I have been unable to get these out of the head (without destroying the head) so I cannot repair voice boxes installed in this manner.
+I have been unable to get these out of the head (without destroying the head) so it may be impossible to repair voice boxes installed in this manner.

 Top